tustin2121/James_Somerton_Transcripts/_videos/Unrequited1.md

 > <mark></mark>Scorpius and Albus look at each other and something passes between them.

-<mark>Things pass between me and my straight friends all the time</mark> when we were starting puberty, no big deal.
+<mark x>Things pass between me and my straight friends all the time</mark> when we were starting puberty, no big deal.

 </james>
 <from {% include citation for=page.cite.plagiarized.aretheygay_cursed at="(1:38)" %}>